cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 - After the clone procedure is done, `ANALYZE VERBOSE` is executed for every database.
 - `postImportApplicationSQL` field is not supported

+## Import optimizations

+During the logical import of a database, CloudNativePG optimizes the configuration of PostgreSQL in order to prioritize speed versus data durability, by forcing:

+- `archive_mode` to `off`
+- `fsync` to `off`
+- `full_page_writes` to `off`
+- `wal_level` to `minimal`

+Before completing the import job, CloudNativePG restores the expected configuration, then runs `initdb --sync-only` to ensure that data is permanently written on disk.

+!!!
+Important
+    WAL archiving, if requested, and WAL level will be honored after the database import process has completed.
+Similarly, replicas will be cloned after the bootstrap phase, when the actual cluster resource starts.

+There are other optimizations you can do during the import phase.
+Although this topic is beyond the scope of CloudNativePG, we recommend that you reduce unnecessary writes in the checkpoint area by tuning Postgres GUCs like `shared_buffers`, `max_wal_size`, `checkpoint_timeout` directly in the `Cluster` configuration.